Knowing the right questions to ask a business coach so that you make a good decision is a real minefield.

 You don’t need a coach who is expert in your industry – you need a coach who can quickly adapt and help clients to be successful no matter what their industry.

-There’s a huge value to somebody external bringing in ideas from other sectors that none of your competitors are doing.
+There’s a huge value to bringing in somebody external with ideas from other sectors that none of your competitors are doing.

 I’ve used ideas from manufacturing with clients in retail.
 I’ve used ideas from IT services to help a golf professional.
-I’ve used sales strategies from one franchisor to help another.
-The wider your coach’s experience, the more flavours and strategies he can bring to your business.
+I’ve used sales strategies from a franchisor to help another sell more franchises.
+The wider your coach’s experience, the bigger the breadth of knowledge, tactics and strategies he can bring to your business.

 6. Will the coach provide any practical help as well as coaching?